 Bicycling in Amsterdam

-Stand at any intersection in any Dutch city and you're guaranteed to see bicycles.
-Getting around on two wheels has long made sense for Lowlanders.
-They're proud of their rep as frugal, efficient, sporty, and eco-conscious—qualities all embodied in and on a bike.
-That their country is flat and that petrol and parking are dear commodities also make the fiets a no-brainer.
+Getting around on two wheels has long made sense for Amsterdammers.
+The city's denizens are proud of their reputation as frugal, efficient, sporty, and eco-conscious—qualities all embodied in and on a bike.
+That their country is flat and the weather mostly moderate, and with petrol and parking pricey commodities, the bike has been a no-brainer for eons.
+But in a city with nearly as many bicycles as people (an estimated 800,000 bikes to 814,000 people), it's wise to take a few safety precautions.

 Steady Wins the Race

-Getting stuck behind a swerving slowpoke can create problems: some speedy Amsterdammers lose their cool and forget their regular traffic obedience.
-If you're mounting a bike to help nurture that inner child who misses the joys of a banana seat, it might be best to work through that desire in a residential neighborhood, a park, or smaller town.
-But if you feel you're enough of a biking pro and want to go native, join the rest of the bike snobs who make up downtown Amsterdam's "rack pack."
+Getting stuck behind a swerving slowpoke can create problems: some speedy Amsterdammers lose their cool and forget the traffic rules.
+If you’re mounting a bike to help nurture that inner child who misses the joys of a banana seat, it might be best to work through that desire in a residential neighborhood, a park, or smaller town.
+But if you feel you’re enough of a biking pro and want to go native, join the rest of the cyclists who make up downtown Amsterdam’s "rack pack."
 Slow?
 Fast?
-Actually, everyone knows that when it comes to city biking, steady wins the race.
-At any speed, you'll quickly realize that cycling in Amsterdam is, foremost, a means to easy mobility.
+Actually, when it comes to city biking, steady is the way to go, so that you don't cause any crashes.

 Renting Your Ride

-Getting a bike in Amsterdam is even easier than getting on one.
+Getting a bike in Amsterdam is easy.
 Tourist-friendly rental shops dot the city center.
-Walk in, have the shopkeeper size you, hand over a bit of collateral (usually a credit card or your passport plus €50), and you're ready to roll.
+Walk in, have the shopkeeper size you up, hand over a bit of collateral (usually a credit card or your passport plus €50), and you’re ready to roll.

-Although small shops are popping up, citywide chains MacBike and Yellow Bike have dominated the market for decades.
-Both are obvious choices for guided group tours within Amsterdam or its surrounds.
-A must-mention drawback is that both have prominent logos and crazy-bright-colored frames (Mac's in Betty Boop red, Yellow Bike's in... you guessed it), so everyone on the road will know you're an out-of-towner.
-Then again, riding around in what is essentially the equivalent of a Student Driver car might be prudent if you're a newbie.
-Approaching road-racers will know to exercise caution, though may also exercise their bell-ringing behind you.
+Although small cycle shops are popping up all over, citywide chains MacBike and Yellow Bike have dominated the market for decades.
+Both are good choices for guided group tours within Amsterdam or its surrounds and most have maps for specifically themed routes like Gay Amsterdam, Amsterdam in Film, and Jewish Amsterdam.
+Both have prominent logos and crazy bright-color frames, alerting everyone on the road you’re an out-of-towner.
 Prefer to go more incog?
 Rent from the all-around excellent chain Het Zwarte Fietsenplan.
-Staff are exceptionally amicable.
-And—should careening canal-side prove so delightful that you stay a while—new and secondhand bikes are sold here, too.
+The staff are exceptionally amicable.
+And, should careening canalside prove so delightful that you stay a while, new and secondhand bikes are sold here, too.

 Road Rules: Do

-Hand-signal: extend right arm before turning right; vice-versa for left.
+- Use hand signals when turning: extend right arm before turning right; vice versa for left.

-Use bike lights in the dark; otherwise, face a ticket.
+- Use bike lights in the dark (it's a ticketable offense if you don't).

 Road Rules: Don’t